koushiknoah77/Linea-Shield/README.md

 - The system retrieves token details and runs a series of checks.
 - View results, including warnings if the token is flagged as a rug pull, honeypot, or scam.

+** Important: Please use your own API Key

+Before you start testing, please ensure that you replace the placeholder API key with your own Infura API key.
+This is necessary for the application to interact with the Linea blockchain.

+Steps:

+Go to your Infura account and generate an API key.

+Open the .env file in the project folder.

+Replace the value of INFURA_API_KEY with your personal API key, like this:

+env
+Copy code
+INFURA_API_KEY=your-api-key-here
+Save the file.

+Once this is done, you can start the application and proceed with testing.

+If you don't have an Infura account, you can create one here.

+Let me know if you need any further assistance!